XRPLF/xrpl-dev-portal/websocket_api.md

 ## account_lines ##

-The `account_lines` method returns information about the account's lines of trust (also known as credit lines).
+The `account_lines` method returns information about the account's lines of trust, including balances in all non-XRP currencies and assets.
 All information retrieved is relative to a particular version of the ledger.

 #### Request Format ####